boost-ext/ut/README.md

 <details open><summary>&nbsp;&nbsp;&nbsp;&nbsp;Can I still use macros?</summary>
 <p>

-> Sure, however, be aware that they will be exposed in the `global scope`
+> Sure, although please notice that there are negatives of using macros such as

+* Error messages might be not clear and/or point to the wrong line
+* Global scope will be polluted
+* Type safety will be ignored

 ```cpp
 #define EXPECT(...) ::boost::ut::expect(::boost::ut::that % __VA_ARGS__)